ProfilePic

 How CDs Work

 Money deposited into a certificate of deposit must stay in the account for a designated time.
-When that specified time is over, you’ll have access to the interest earned and the money originally deposited.
+When that specified time is over, you’ll have access to the interest earned and the money initially deposited.

 Why Consider a CD

-Common CD terms are three, six, nine, twelve, twenty-four, and sixty months.
+Standard CD terms are three, six, nine, twelve, twenty-four, and sixty months.
 Calculate the duration your money can be tied up before opening a CD.
 In the end, early withdrawal penalties may not be worth the higher interest rate earned on a CD.

 Another strategy to keep money on hand is to open multiple CD accounts with varying terms.
 For example, you might open six-month, nine-month, and one-year CD accounts, staggering the maturity dates.
 If you need money unexpectedly, you won’t be too far from the end of one of the CDs' maturity dates.
 This strategy is called CD laddering.